 Tags: alumni, AmeriCorps, americorps partners, and Education for Alien Minors (DREAM) Act, announcement, Announcements, Ayuda, community, Deferred Action, Defining Immigrants, Development, Dominique Poirier, Dream Act, dreamactivist virginia, DREAMers, Entry without Inspection, ewi, family, HACAN/STAR, Hispanics Against Child Abuse and Neglect, Hogar Immigrant Services - Catholic Charities, IIRIRA, Just Neighbors, justice for immigrants, Lawful Permanent Residents, LCNV, lcnv learners, Legal Aid Justice Center – Immigrant Advocacy Program, literacy, literacy council, literacy council of northern virginia, march in maryland, Marymount, Marymount University’s NonProfit Center, nonprofit center, Obama Administration, overstays, Plyler v.
-Doe, Relief, sponsorship, student stories, students, U.S. Immigration and Nationality Act, unlawfully present Alien, Unlawfully present Aliens, VACALAO, Virginia Coalition of Latino Organizations, Volunteer, volunteers, What the Dream Act Means for Immigrant Families
+Doe, Relief, sponsorship, students, U.S. Immigration and Nationality Act, unlawfully present Alien, Unlawfully present Aliens, VACALAO, Virginia Coalition of Latino Organizations, Volunteer, volunteers, What the Dream Act Means for Immigrant Families

 Back in May, the Literacy Council of Northern Virginia co-hosted a presentation “What the Dream Act Means for Immigrant Families,” with Just Neighbors at Marymount University’s NonProfit Center in Reston, Virginia.
 Dominique Poirier, Just Neighbors’ immigration attorney, gave a clear and thorough presentation about the federal and Virginia state proposals for the Dream Act, and how this issue influences the real lives of immigrants in our communities and the nonprofits who serve them.